cascadiaquakes/cvm-tools-book/usage/cvm_writer_h5.md

 `Enter the path to the input file (HDF5 or netCDF): Cascadia-ANT+RF-test.h5`

 See the file structure.
-In this case we set the dataset_group to blanks, so the dataset is placed under the **MODEL** group:
+In this case we set the `dataset_group` to blank, the dataset is placed under the **MODEL** group:

 ```bash
 File Name: Cascadia-ANT+RF-test.h5